 5. Doing It All Yourself

 When Chilton started out, she thought creating her own website sounded like a good way to save cash.
-That is, until she realized how much of a money and time drain it put on her and her business.
+That is, until she realised how much of a money and time drain it put on her and her business.
 “I paid for approximately four different website design themes and purchased a course on how to do it yourself.
 Then I spent hours and hours creating a website that was live for only three months.
 As business owners, we put a ton of pressure on ourselves to occupy multiple roles.
-The lesson here is to recognize what you are good at and… hire out the rest.”
+The lesson here is to recognise what you are good at and… hire out the rest.”